TheDragonCode/laravel-data-dumper/README.md

 is very good, but it has a huge drawback - it only exports the database schema and the contents of a single table - `migrations`.

-And this approach is quite acceptable on small projects where you need to quickly reduce the number of migration files and there is no binding to the table contents.
+And this approach is quite acceptable on small projects where you need to quickly reduce the number of migration files, and there is no binding to the table contents.

 But what if you have a large project with several people working on it, and you constantly run tests that must contain